Wiggins' 40 points carries Wolves past Warriors in OT

 Russell's 52 points topped the 44 he poured in for Brooklyn against Sacramento last March.
 It was the NBA's third 50-point game of the season, with James Harden having gone for 59 at Washington and Kyrie Irving 50 against these same Timberwolves.
 After blowing a late lead in regulation, the Warriors took one final lead at 113-112 on a dunk by Willie Cauley-Stein with 4:05 remaining in overtime.

-The Timberwolves scored the last four points of regulation, sandwiching a Warriors turnover with 14.4 seconds left when, with Minnesota in a full-court press, Robert Covington tied up Alec Burks for a jump ball.
+The Timberwolves scored the last four points of regulation but sandwiched a pair of free throws and a layup around a Warriors turnover with 14.4 seconds left.
+With Minnesota in a full-court press following Karl-Anthony Towns' free throws, Robert Covington tied up Alec Burks for a jump ball.
 Covington controlled the tip and Wiggins converted the Golden State miscue into a game-tying layup with 5.6 seconds left.

-The Warriors, who led by eight in the first minute of the final period, had a shot at a win, but Russell misfired on a 3-pointer shortly before the horn.
-Karl-Anthony Towns (20 points, 14 rebounds) and Covington (17 points, 11 rebounds) recorded double-doubles for the Timberwolves, who snapped a two-game losing streak.
+The Warriors, who led by eight two minutes into the final period, had a shot at a win, but Russell misfired on a 3-pointer shortly before the horn.
+Towns (20 points, 14 rebounds) and Covington (17 points, 11 rebounds) recorded double-doubles for the Timberwolves, who snapped a two-game losing streak.
 Jake Layman and Okogie added 14 points apiece.

-Russell had team-highs in rebounds with nine and assists with five to complement his 52 points.
+Russell had team-highs in rebounds with nine and assists with five to complement his scoring.
 Alec Burks had 18 points and Eric Paschall 12 before fouling out for the Warriors, who lost their second straight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)